 Mrs Florence Rutter told the Carrolup boys that she would do all in her power to make their work known throughout the world.
 We aim to take up Mrs Rutter’s mantle, having in our possession far more powerful tools to tell, and disseminate, this Story to the world.

 Our project includes The Carrolup Story, this online storytelling, education and healing resource, launched in November 2018.
-We plan to publish an eBook, The Aboriginal Child Artists of Carrolup, in May 2019, and we aim to make a feature-length documentary film based on this book.
+We plan to publish an eBook focused on the Aboriginal child artists of Carrolup, and aim to make a feature-length documentary film based on this book once we have attracted funding.

 Florence Rutter believed that the boys could help show a way forward for Aboriginal people in Australia.
 Even though the boys have passed on, their spirit remains.
 Today, they can still help ‘show the way’.
 Their Story illustrates resilience in the face of considerable adversity.
 It is a Story that enhances cultural pride, which in turn facilitates connection to culture.